Tag Archives: Interview

 Watch “Lived Experience” below.
 Because of potential repercussions to the women clergy who honestly shared their experiences, actors were chosen to represent them in order to protect their anonymity.
 All quotes and statements were given by women clergy active in ministry in the Free Methodist Church (USA).

-Interview ~ Bishop Debra Wallace-Padgett on Lent
+Lent: Interview with Bishop Debra Wallace-Padgett

 Wesleyan Accent shares the opportunity to explore the Lenten season with Bishop Debra Wallace-Padgett, who serves the Birmingham Episcopal Area of the Southeastern Jurisdiction of the United Methodist Church in the United States.